vk-cs/docs-public/docs/en/kubernetes/k8s/how-to-guides/load-balancer/load-balancer.md

 </tablist>
 <tabpanel>

 1. Select the public IP address you want to assign to the balancer or create a new one.
-You can do this in [VK Cloud personal account](../../../../networks/vnet/networks/fip).
+You can do this in [VK Cloud management console](../../../../networks/vnet/networks/fip).

    There should be no internal IP address attached to the IP address.